Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Elementary school teachers within the 25th to 75th percentile earned salaries ranging from $51,260 to $81,480 in 2023, according to BLS nationwide statistics.[1]

-There is expected to be little to no job growth for this career in the next decade.
+Job growth for this career is expected to decrease by 1% opens in new window in the next decade.
 Most job openings will be a result of teachers changing careers or exiting the workforce, BLS reports.[1]

 Education required